-The Code is to be titled the Australian Wine Industry Code of Conduct.
-This is a non-prescribed, industry voluntary code.
-Winegrape purchasers who elect to become Signatories will be governed by the Code in their commercial dealings with winegrape growers.
+This Code is a non-prescribed voluntary industry code.
+Winemakers who elect to become Signatories will be governed by this Code in their commercial dealings with Growers.
+Where the Code is incorporated into a contract by reference, it will have contractual force.